xtexx/central/docs/admin/database-preparation.md

    Restart PostgreSQL to apply new authentication rules.

-7. On your Forgejo server, test connection to the database.
+8. Optional: Test connection to the database from the Forgejo container.

    For local database: